MaxAkito/MBTL-Community-Patch/README.md

 Calls Akiha "Lady Akiha", but refers to Shiki by his first name.
 Refers to most other people by their first name.

 #### Roa (005)
 Speaks fairly neutrally.
-Has a very technical and big vocabulary.
+Has a very technical and expansive vocabulary.
 Excudes a lot of smugness, and will take to creative means in order to rile people up.

 Calls people by their last-name, or titles.

 #### Kouma (006)
 Has a curt and stiff way of speaking.
 Doesn't show much emotion.
-Calls himself "Lone-Horn" (the name of his martial art) sometimes.
 Uses a lot of Buddhist terminology, rendered from Japanese to their Indian equivalent.

 Usually calls people by monikers.